groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-JPEG 2000 Code Stream (.j2k) is an image that is compressed using the wavelet compression instead of DCT compression.
+Represents a JPEG 2000 Code Stream (.j2k), which is an image compressed using wavelet compression instead of DCT compression.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/j2k